The COVID-19 "Super Strain" Should Make You Rethink These Common Activities

 After nearly a year of living in a pandemic, many of us have likely started loosening the strict precautions we were taking initially.
 We're lingering a little longer at the grocery store.
 We're shying away from telling the people in our pod that, no, we'd rather you not see your other friends right now.
 We're treating being outside like a panacea, tugging our masks off or forgetting to socially distance during walks with friends.
 But experts are urging people to respect the seriousness of the illness — and to stop taking these unnecessary risks.

 First and foremost, that means avoiding public indoor places.
-Dr. Olulade stresses that we know that the virus spreads much more easily indoors than it does outdoors.
+Dr Olulade stresses that we know that the virus spreads much more easily indoors than it does outdoors.
 If you do have to be inside, keep your trip as short as possible.
 "You don't want to be having conversations or lingering [indoors]," she says.
 "You want to plan out what you're going to be doing and spend as little time as possible [indoors]."
-Even if we're outside, we must avoid close contact, which the Centers for Disease Control and Prevention defines as being within six feet of someone else for a cumulative 15 minutes, over the course of a day.
+Even if we're outside, we must avoid close contact, which the NHS defines as being within two metres of someone else for a cumulative 15 minutes, over the course of a day.

 Advertisement

-The CDC's COVID-19 guidelines have been steady throughout the pandemic: Wear a mask, stay at least six feet part from others, avoid crowds and poorly ventilated spaces, wash your hands, and clean disinfect surfaces often.
-"We have to go back to old-school methods of preventing this, especially since the vaccine rollout has been abysmally slow," Dr. Olulade says.
+The NHS's COVID-19 guidelines have been steady throughout the pandemic: Wear a mask, stay at least two metres apart from others, avoid crowds and poorly ventilated spaces, wash your hands, and clean disinfect surfaces often.
+"We have to go back to old-school methods of preventing this, especially since the vaccine rollout has been abysmally slow," Dr Olulade says.
 Of course, there are people who can't avoid certain high-risk activities, including essential workers.
 That makes it even more crucial for the rest of us who can stay at home to do so.

-Dr. Olulade says that having a healthy fear of COVID-19 is a good thing, pointing out that the virus is still new and relatively unstudied.
-And its effects still appear to be somewhat random: One person might have mild, cold-like symptoms while someone else might end up hospitalized.
+Dr Olulade says that having a healthy fear of COVID-19 is a good thing, pointing out that the virus is still new and relatively unstudied.
+And its effects still appear to be somewhat random: One person might have mild, cold-like symptoms while someone else might end up hospitalised.